I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 This is really, I'm telling you, it's hard.

-We're no it's not a level playing field.
+It's not a level playing field.

-Press is aligned against her.
+The press is aligned against her.

 Conservative talk radio is aligned against her.

-Uh her husband's not helping her.
+Her husband's not helping her.

-She's not helping herself, she's not a good candidate.
+She's not a good candidate.

-Of course it's very hard when you're not qualified.
+Of course, it's very hard when you're not qualified.

 But it doesn't mean it isn't hard.